HL7/davinci-pdex-plan-net/source/pages/_includes/PdexPlanPractitionerRole-intro.md

 active: StructureDefinition-PdexPlanPractitionerRole-intro
 ---

-This defines the PractitionerRole and it's relationship to the Practitioner and other resources
+The PractitionerRole identifies the services and functions a Practitioner can perform.